-In conjunction with the Acquisition discussed in Note 3 to the Condensed Consolidated Financial Statements, the Company granted liabilityclassified Common Unit awards to Angelo Gordon partners.
+In conjunction with the Acquisition discussed in Note 3 to the Condensed Consolidated Financial Statements, the Company granted liability-classified Common Unit awards to Angelo Gordon partners.
 Those awards represent the compensatory portion of the Earnout Payment under ASC 718 and as such, require both continuous service over a period of five years and the satisfaction of FRR targets during the Measurement Period defined in Note 3 to the Condensed Consolidated Financial Statements.

 These liability-classified awards will be settled with a variable number of both vested and unvested Common Units upon the satisfaction of the FRR targets and do not participate in TPG Operating Group distributions before settlement.
 The fair value of these awards will be remeasured every reporting period and is based on the satisfaction of the respective FRR targets.
-As of March 31, 2024, the Company recognized compensation expense of \$9.1 million related to its liability-classified awards with a corresponding increase in Other liabilities.
+For the three and six months ended June 30, 2024, the Company recognized compensation expense of \$12.8 million and \$21.9 million, respectively, related to its liability-classified awards with a corresponding increase in other liabilities.
 Compensation expense for those awards is recognized using the accelerated attribution method on a tranche by tranche basis.
-Total unrecognized compensation expense related to these awards as of March 31, 2024 was \$116.1 million.
+Total unrecognized compensation expense related to these awards as of June 30, 2024 was \$103.3 million.